nikosvlachogiannakis/drift/slides.md

 --

-# Block-based Methods — “Analyze the story in chapters”
+# Block-based Methods
+## “Analyze the story in chapters”

-They divide the data stream into large, fixed-size blocks.
+Divide the data stream into large, fixed-size blocks.
 Each block is treated as a complete statistical unit, analyzed individually or compared with previous blocks.

 ## How it works:

 - Each block represents a full distribution snapshot.
 - Drift can be detected within a block or between consecutive blocks.

 ## Pros:

 - Robust to noise.
 - Can detect multiple drifts within a block.

 ## Cons:

-- Slow reaction time (waits for block completion).
+- Slow reaction time (waits for block completion)

-- Computationally heavier.
+- Computationally heavy

 Note: